m3puckett/wp-hidelogin-saml/README.md

 ## Description

 I had an issue where an open source version of the hide login plugin and the WP SAML Auth plugin did not get along.
 So I wrote another hide login plugin that actually works.
 The hide login code works differently than the original, and it still preserves the same idea of obscuring the login page.
-This keeps unwanted bots from attempting brute force logins as since can't find the login page.
+This keeps unwanted bots from attempting brute force logins since they can't find the login page.

 It works pretty simple.
 If you check the Auto-Redirect to SAML option, it will redirect users to the SAML SSO page.
 On that page hosted by the WP SAML Auth plugin, you can configure it to have a button to press to login - or you can configure it to redirect to the SSO login automatically.

 If you don't check the Auto-Redirect to SAML option, it will default to the basic Wordpress authentication page.
 It works fine if you don't have SAML authentication at all.